fmend/fmend.github.io/_pages/cv.md

 Education
 ======
-**BA in Linguistics with Computer Science Minor • University of Arizona • 2020-2023**
+**BA in Linguistics with Computer Science Minor • University of Arizona • August 2020-May 2023**

 A minor in computer science prepared me for the advanced programming required by my MS, while my major allows me a detailed understanding of language structure, critical for NLP.
 Proficiency in Python, Java, R, and Perl.